MarkoSagadin/MicroML/README.md

 ## <a name="Why-I-created-MicroML"></a> Why I created MicroML

-As I wanted to create a ML application on microcontoller for my master thesis, I decided to dive into TensorFlow and tried to make it work for my particular platform.
+As I wanted to create a ML application on microcontoller for my masters thesis, I decided to dive into TensorFlow and tried to make it work for my particular platform.
 I ran into a few problems while doing this, some of them stemmed from my lack of experience, others from the way TensorFlow was set to be used.

 Problems:
 - TensorFlow expects you to create your project inside their examples directory (at least that seemed the easiest way).
 This example directory is buried under many other directories, which was definitely something that I did not like.
 I wanted my application code and TensorFlow to be separate.